nationalarchives/ds-book-a-reading-room-visit/README.md

 	- To end your sqlcmd session, type `QUIT`
 	- To exit the interactive command-prompt in your container, type `exit`.
 Your container continues to run after you exit the interactive bash shell
 3. Run database migration
+	- Add dotnet tools to your PATH with export with `PATH="$PATH:/Users/gwyn/.dotnet/tools"` (replacing `gwyn` with your username)
-	- Install the dotnet-ef tool globally by running `dotnet tool install —-global dotnet-ef` in the terminal
+	- Install the dotnet-ef tool globally by running `dotnet tool install --global dotnet-ef --version 5.0.4` in the terminal
 	- Run a database migration by running `dotnet ef migrations add ‘migration-name’`
 	- Update the database by running `dotnet ef database update`
 4. Download Azure Data Studio (https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)